Looked at many bike helmets but can’t find the right one?

 The key to ensuring both a comfortable fit and getting the most out of your safety features is buying the right size helmet.

-For example, many people find the Bern Allston to be slightly tighter when buying the size they normally purchase.
+For example, many people find the Bern Allston to be slightly tighter when buying their normal size.

 To get your correct size, wrap a flexible tape measure around your head just above the eyebrows and note the measurement in centimeters.

-Most manufacturers provide a sizing chart free of charge, so compare the measurement to this chart to get a better idea of which one to go for.
+Most helmet manufacturers provide a sizing chart on their website, so compare the measurement to this chart to get a better idea of which one to go for.

 No matter what type of cycling you’re doing, in town or out, on trails or to work, there’s nothing more unpleasant than a helmet that traps sweat and heat.

-For the most part, the more vents there are and the larger they are, the better the airflow and the more effective the cooling.
-If you’re a roadie, the S-Works Prevail 2 is an excellent choice for maximum breathability, or the POC Tectal for mountain bikers.
+For the most part, the more ventilation holes there are, and the larger they are, the better the airflow to keep your head cool.
+If you’re into road riding, the S-Works Prevail 2 is an excellent choice for maximum breathability.

-One of the most effective ways to determine how protective you can expect a helmet to be is by looking to its safety certification.
+One of the most effective ways to determine how protective you can expect a helmet is by looking at its safety standards.

 Certifications vary a bit across the world, but the standard in the U.S. is the Consumer Product Safety Commission (CPSC) or the American Society for Testing and Materials (ASTM) standard.